CD3/conan_cmake_cpp_project_tools/README.md

 # Clark's Conan, CMake, C++ Project Tools

+**Note: this is a rewrite of a another project [https://github.com/CD3/cccpt](https://github.com/CD3/cccpt) and does not fully support Windows yet.**

 This project started out as a collection of small scripts to automate the configure, build, and testing steps of C++ projects I work on.
 It has since grown to include several small utilities that I have found useful while working on C++ projects.